MembersAdder/Telegram-Members-Adder/README.md

 **Sessions** – Contains The Session Files Of The Logged In Numbers, So No Need To Login Every Time You Run The Script.

 Features of Software :👉Automatic account switching whenever limit of one account is reached 👉 No Daily Limit/ No Time Limit 👉 Only real and active members will export 👉 No need to change API id & Hash (Only two Api and Hash Required) 👉 Auto join group 👉 Can Add 100+ Numbers 👉 Export Members from Groups 👉 Add Members From Any Target Group 👉 No Need to login Next Time 👉 Adds through Id No. So no need of Username 👉 Login through 2 factor password .
-No need to lose account anymore
+No need to loose account anymore

 Teaching Method - Live Teaching Via Anydesk or Teamviewer I will provide full instructions on -